JieZzzoo/RAGRNet/README.md

 # Datasets
 The datasets utilized in this work can be accessed from [BaiDuYunlink](https://pan.baidu.com/s/1iP7KRFwkS6K4Hako1XQIgg) (code:2r9f), including ORSSD, EORSSD, ORSI-4199 and RSISOD.

-# Saliency maps
-We provide saliency maps of our RAGRNet in [BaiDuYunlink]( https://pan.baidu.com/s/1RfqKLIB0R5ltQBTlR02Deg ) (code:RAGR) on ORSSD, EORSSD and ORSI-4199.

 # Evaluation Tool
 You can use the evaluation tool [(MATLAB version)](https://github.com/MathLee/MatlabEvaluationTools) to evaluate the above saliency maps.